-14 Parking lots should not dominate the frontage of pedestrian-oriented streets, interrupt pedestrian routes, or negatively impact surrounding developments.
-Response: IT is anticipated that the parking lots in the development will be situated as to not dominate the frontage of pedestrian-oriented streets.
-15 Parking lots should be located behind or in the interior of a block whenever possible.
+· · · · · · · · · · · · · · · · · · · Parking lots should not dominate the frontage of pedestrian-oriented streets, interrupt pedestrian routes, or negatively impact surrounding developments.
+14 Response: It is anticipated that the parking lots in the development will be situated so as to not dominate the frontage of pedestrian-oriented streets.
+1 5 Parking lots should be located behind or in the interior of a block whenever possible.
 Parking lots should not occupy more than 1/3 of the frontage of the adjacent building or not more than 64 feet, whichever is less.
-Response: It is anticipated that parking will not be allowed between buildings and streets except for residential driveways.
+Response: 15 13 It is anticipated that other than 2 bays of parking, parking will not be allowed between buildings and streets.
 16 Parking structures are clearly an important and necessary element of the overall urban infrastructure but, given their utilitarian elements, can give serious negative visual effects.
 New structures should merit the same level of materials and finishes as that a principal building would, care in the use of basic design elements cane make a significant improvement.
-Response: Parking structures are not anticipated to be used for this development.
-17 Higher building densities and more intensive land uses should be within walking distance of transit stops, permitting public transit to become a viable alternative to the automobile.
-Response: The proposed zoning requires pedestrian connections to the property to the north to allow for ease of public transit access.
-18 Convenient, comfortable pedestrian access between the transit stop and the building entrance should be planned as part of the overall pedestrian network.
-Response: The streets of the development will be lined on both sides with sidewalks that connect to neighboring sidewalks to provide convenience and comfort for pedestrian access.
+Response: It is unknown whether parking structures will be constructed in this development.
+Higher building densities and more intensive land uses should be within walking distance of transit stops, permitting public transit to become a viable alternative to the automobile.
+17 17 Response: The proposed development will have connections to New Bern Avenue transit access.
+Convenient, comfortable pedestrian access between the transit stop and the building entrance should be planned as part of the overall pedestrian network.
+18 18 Response: The streets of the development will include sidewalks that connect to public sidewalks to provide convenience and comfort for pedestrian access.
 19 All development should respect natural resources as an essential component of the human environment.
 The most sensitive landscape areas, both environmentally and visually, are steep slopes greater than 15 percent, watercourses, and floodplains.
 Any development in these areas should minimize intervention and maintain the natural condition except under extreme circumstances.
 Where practical, these features should be conserved as open space amenities and incorporated in the overall site design.
-Response: The west side of the property is lined by a 50' stream buffer that will allow for preservation of natural resources.
+Response: The proposed development will be sensitive to natural resources on or adjacent to the Property.
 20 It is the intent of these guidelines to build streets that are integral components of community design.
 Public and private streets, as well as commercial driveways that serve as primary pedestrian pathways to building entrances, should be designed as the main public spaces of the City and should be scaled for pedestrians.
-Response: The street layout chosen for this development will allow for ease of pedestrian access throughout the development as well as the connections to the neighboring properties.
+Response: 20 It is anticipated that the street layout chosen for this development will allow for ease of pedestrian access throughout the development as well as the connections to the neighboring properties, if reasonable.
+1 1 /